|

 He never made it.

 We are all here because of strange, sometimes miraculous, coincidences.
-I think I’m here because Dad fell in love at first sight with a pretty forbidding woman.
-I’ve known for years that Dad is not a very religious person, despite the fact that he married, and became, a missionary.
+I’m here because Dad fell in love at first sight with a pretty forbidding woman.
+I’ve known for years that he’s not a very religious person, despite the fact that he married, and became, a missionary.
 I don’t know what Momma saw in him, but then I have no idea what he saw in her, other than the obvious.
-But then, I’m not sure anyone ever knows what other people see in their mates.
+I’m not sure anyone ever knows what other people see in their mates.

 I know Dad was home on emergency leave; his father had just died, and as the oldest son, he was the one who had to come home from the Pacific Theatre and put the grandfather I never met to rest in some cemetery in San Francisco I’ve never seen.
 A week before shipping back out, he walked into a chapel in the Mission district.
 I know damn well he was drunk, but he won’t admit it, and who could blame him, given Momma’s feeling about alcohol.